dd9jn/rfc4880bis/crypto-refresh.md

   A comment may be any UTF-8 string.
   However, the whole point of armoring is to provide seven-bit-clean data.
   Consequently, if a comment has characters that are outside the US-ASCII range of UTF, they may very well not survive transport.

-- "MessageID", a 32-character string of printable characters.
-  The string must be the same for all parts of a multi-part message that uses the "PART X" Armor Header.
-  MessageID strings should be unique enough that the recipient of the mail can associate all the parts of a message with each other.
-  A good checksum or cryptographic hash function is sufficient.

-  The MessageID SHOULD NOT appear unless it is in a multi-part message.
-  If it appears at all, it MUST be computed from the finished (encrypted, signed, etc.) message in a deterministic fashion, rather than contain a purely random value.
-  This is to allow the legitimate recipient to determine that the MessageID cannot serve as a covert means of leaking cryptographic key information.

 - "Hash", a comma-separated list of hash algorithms used in this message.
   This is used only in cleartext signed messages.